Khaled-Mahmmoud/MyCompetitiveProgramming/String/Suffix Array.md

 ◼ At 1st iteration (h = 1), we need to sort on first letter

-◼ Then we should depend on ascii letter

-◼ Create length+1 suffixes

-◼ Assign group of suffix = ascii of first letter

-◼ Sort in O(nlogn)

-◼ Process for h = {1, 2, 4, 8, 16…}

-◼ Sort 2h letters based on h letters => O(nlogn)

-◼ Comparing now is 2 checkings on the group index only

 ◼ Order: O(logn) * O(nlogn)

 ### O(n log^2 n)